melissakeizer/melissakeizer.com/_posts/2015-10-14-sony-a7ii-facts-and-thoughts.markdown

 - Photography is an expensive hobby but even more so when you start buying full-frame lenses
 - I'm starting from scratch again gear-wise as my current Sony Alpha gear is incompatible with the Sony A7ii
 - It's hard to pinpoint the autofocus on a small area (like my dog's eyes)
-- As with most SLTs, the battery life isn't great.
+- As with most mirrorless cameras, the battery life isn't great.
 I had to buy two extra batteries.
 (The [Ex-Pro batteries](http://www.amazon.co.uk/gp/product/B00F8Q3S9Q?psc=1&redirect=true&ref_=oh_aui_detailpage_o09_s00) are a good, cheaper alternative to the Sony branded ones)
 - There's no battery cradle provided when you buy the camera (why so stingy Sony?!) so you have to charge batteries through the camera itself

 As you can see, the benefits definitely outweigh the disadvantages, so if you're thinking of upgrading your camera system, I'd highly recommend the Sony A7ii.